quiltingcode/disneysidekicks/TESTING.md

 |Images|Pass|Pass|Pass|
 |Links|Pass|Pass|Pass|

 When I tested the form page on the Samsung Galaxy Tab 10, the background image was not reaching the bottom of the screen, so it was leaving a blank area across the bottom of the device.
 I changed the CSS styling of the background size from 'Auto' to '200rem' and I have re-tested.
 The image now seems to cover the full screen, on taller devices.
-I don't like it however that the image is moving on each click of the buttons.
+I don't like it however that the image is moving on each click of the buttons, so I have adjusted the CSS styling of the background image to set the background attachment to fixed.

 ![tablet device view of quiz](assets/readmeimages/samsung-tablet-testing.PNG)